unisdr/VC-API-Documentation/README.md

-# UNISDR Common Login Documentation
+# UNDRR Common Login Documentation

 Part of the documentation are specific to Voluntary Commitments project.